johnstonskj/highlightjs-sdml/README.md

 ## License

-This package is released under the MIT License.
+This package is released under the Apache License, Version 2.0.
 See LICENSE file for details.

+## Changes

+TBD

 ## Development